-Working for a start-up is a great way to get one’s feet wet when it comes to careers and the workforce.
-Despite the pressure they’re under, start-ups tend to offer employees a more laid-back work environment that the typical corporate office.
+Working for a start-up is a great way to get one’s feet wet regarding careers and the workforce.
+Despite the pressure they’re under, start-ups tend to offer employees a more laid-back work environment than the typical corporate office.
 They can also offer one-on-one mentorship opportunities, the promise of close friendships, and increased responsibilities (read: better for the resumé!).
 While working for a start-up has its risks, those who end up with a successful company could earn a huge payoff by getting in early.
-To find start-up jobs near you, or in exciting cities like New York and San Francisco, check out your university’s alumni network or browse AngelList, a website specifically for startups.
+To find start-up jobs near you or in exciting cities like New York and San Francisco, check out your university’s alumni network or browse AngelList, a website specifically for startups.

 It’s hard to write for yourself when you’re a college student.
-Indeed, if you’ve been writing lately, it’s likely you’ve been limited to essays or maybe even your resumé.
-If you can (i.e. you have parental support or another form of income), take some time to fully focus on getting that dream of yours down on paper.
+Indeed, if you’ve been writing lately, you’ve likely been limited to essays or maybe even your resumé.
+If you can (i.e., you have parental support or another form of income), take some time to fully focus on getting that dream of yours down on paper.
 When it’s finished, pursue publication via a literary agent, or choose to self-publish.

 Working with City Year enables you to help with a good cause.
-It also allows for the opportunity to spend a year living in one of 29 cities across the country.
+It also allows one to spend a year living in one of 29 cities across the country.
 Options include:

 - New York

 - New Orleans

 - and Los Angeles, among others.